eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

 To request a Keycloak service, import a yaml file as follows:

 1\.
-The Keycloak default settings can be found in the [`https://github.com/eclipse/codewind-operator/blob/master/deploy/crds/codewind.eclipse.org_v1alpha1_keycloak_cr.yaml`](https://github.com/eclipse/codewind-operator/blob/master/deploy/crds/codewind.eclipse.org_v1alpha1_keycloak_cr.yaml) file.
-Save this file to your system.
+The Keycloak default settings can be found in the `./deploy/crds/codewind.eclipse.org_v1alpha1_keycloak_cr.yaml` file.

 2\.
 Modify the file setting the `name` to the name you have chosen for your Keycloak service, `namespace` to the namespace into which you are installing Keycloak, and optionally adjust the `storageSize` which by default is set to 1Gi.
 In the following example, the `.yaml` file, when applied, creates a new Keycloak service called `devex001` in the namespace `codewind` with a PVC claim of 1GB: